-Cable Your Modem Router to a Router
+Cable Your Modem Router to a Router or Gateway

-If you want to cable the modem router to a router, you must log in to the modem router and change its Router Mode setting.
-Selecting the No check box for Router Mode prevents network conflicts.
-Problems can occur when two routers on the same network both attempt to perform routing tasks such as Network Address Translation (NAT) and DHCP (assigning IP addresses to devices on the network).
+If you want to cable the modem router to a router or gateway, then you must log in to the modem router and change its Router Mode setting.
+Changing this setting prevents certain network conflicts that can occur when two devices on the same network perform routing functions such as network address translation (NAT) and DHCP (assigning IP addresses to devices on the network).

-To cable your modem router to a router or gateway:
+To cable your modem router to a gateway or router:

-1. Connect a coaxial cable from the cable port on the modem router to a cable wall outlet or a line splitter.
+1. Connect a coaxial cable.

+Use the coaxial cable that your cable company provides to connect the cable port on the modem router to a cable wall outlet or a line splitter.